You have an idea for a children’s story but aren’t sure how to get it started.

 The student, not named, explained that he couldn’t offer help.
 They were to fend for themselves.
 If they couldn’t do that, they couldn’t help others.

 That was the only mention of this character, but it was an important scene.
-It showed Wang, and the reader, how things worked there.
+It showed Wang and the reader how things worked there.

-For information on supporting characters, check out: https://karencioffiwritingforchildren.com/2020/06/21/supporting-characters-and-your-story/
+For information on supporting characters, check out https://karencioffiwritingforchildren.com/2020/06/21/supporting-characters-and-your-story/

 Getting to know your characters:

 This is a good idea because it gives you foresight into what a character may or may not do.
 You will know how that character will react in certain situations and what drives the character.
+It provides a comfort level for most writers.
+It’s like having a well-outlined story before actually starting the first draft.

 I work with outlines, but I’m also a pantser.

-On the flip side, as I mentioned there is an element of comfort in having an outline.
+On the flip side, as I mentioned, there is an element of comfort in having an outline.
 Even if you don’t have all the details on each character, you know where the story starts, how it will rise to its climax, and how it will be resolved.
 All you do is fill in the details.

 4. The setting.

-In Walking Through Walls, the setting is 16th century China.
+In Walking Through Walls, the setting is 16th-century China.

-If it’s a science fiction or a fantasy story, then you will need to create your own world.
+If it’s a science fiction or a fantasy story, you will need to create your own world.
 But, be sure it can be understood and is believable.

-Speaking of setting and how it can play a crucial part of your story, Wang was 12 years old when he went on his journey to become rich and powerful.
+Speaking of setting and how it can play a crucial part in your story, Wang was 12 years old when he went on his journey to become rich and powerful.
 He left his family to do this.

 5. Conflict.